espressif/vscode-esp-idf-extension/README.md

 5. Make sure that your extension is properly configured as described in [JSON Manual Configuration](./docs/SETUP.md#JSON-Manual-Configuration).
 Visual Studio Code allows the user to configure settings at different levels: Global (User Settings), Workspace and WorkspaceFolder.
 The doctor command might give the values from user settings instead of the workspace folder settings.

+6. Review the [OpenOCD troubleshooting FAQ](https://github.com/espressif/openocd-esp32/wiki/Troubleshooting-FAQ) related to the `OpenOCD` output, for application tracing, debug or any OpenOCD related issues.

 If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.

 If the user can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).